AndreFCruz/feup-lpoo-armadillo/README.md

 |[Relevant design decisions and lessons learned](#relevant-design-decisions-and-lessons-learned)|

 ## Setup/Installation Procedure
+   * ### To install the android app
      1. Sign up for the alpha release on the Google Play store [here](https://play.google.com/apps/testing/com.lpoo.game).
      2. Download and install the app on your android smartphone.

+   * ### To install the development environment
+     1. Simply clone this repository and open it with Android Studio.

 ## Package and class diagram (UML)